Sim-to-Real Transfer for Muscle-Actuated Robots via Generalized Actuator Networks: Evaluation on a muscle-actuated robot

-We compare the networks resulting from the two training losses in \cref{eq:torque_loss,eq:position_loss} to the Unsupervised Actuator Net~(UAN)~\cite{fey2025bridging}, which frames the actuator net optimization as an RL problem.
-In this framework, the UAN is the policy whose observations are histories of the system state and control signals, and the actions are torques.
-Each episode corresponds to one trajectory from the training dataset, and the task of the policy is to output torques that produce the same trajectory in the simulator.
-The reward is the negative distance between the simulated and dataset trajectories, plus a smoothness term.
-Note that the authors assume a motor-driven system controlled by a PD-controller with known gains.
-Hence, the control signals are desired positions, and the torques commanded by the controller are known.
-The agent then learns residuals between the commanded and true torques, which are caused by friction losses in the gears.
-For the muscle-actuated robot, we do not know the torques produced by the actuators and, therefore, adapt the method to directly predict the full joint torques.
+We compare our models to the Unsupervised Actuator Net~(UAN)~\cite{fey2025bridging}, the only existing actuator network technique that does not require torque sensors.
+The method treats the optimization as an RL task, where the UAN is the policy that gets histories of joint positions and control signals as observations.
+Each episode corresponds to one dataset trajectory, and the policy tries to output torques that reproduce the trajectory in the simulator.
+The reward is the negative difference to the dataset trajectory, plus a smoothness term.
+Since the authors assume a motor-driven system controlled by a PD-controller with known gains, the control signals are desired positions, and the torques commanded by the controller are known.
+The agent then learns residuals between the commanded and true torques, caused by friction losses in the gears.
+Since there are no torque commands for muscle-actuated robots, we change the method to predict the full joint torques.
 To ensure a fair comparison, we ran a hyperparameter search for UAN, sweeping over 500 sets of RL hyperparameters, history lengths, network architectures, and reward weights.
 For our method, we found that relatively little hyperparameter tuning is required.
-Refer to \cref{app:implementation_details_gean} for the values that we use.
+Refer to \cref{app:implementation_details_genan} for the values that we use.